SAVING THE LOGGERHEAD SEA TURTLE

 Loggerhead sea turtles make some of the longest known journeys of any sea turtle species.
-Adapted for these lengthy migrations, North Pacific loggerheads have a small shell and an enlarged flipper.
-Each year they migrate more than 7,500 miles between nesting beaches in Japan and feeding grounds off the coast of Mexico.
-Along the way, they must navigate past millions of longline hooks set in the world's oceans.
+Adapted for these lengthy migrations, loggerheads have a small shell and enlarged flippers.
+Some migrate more than 7,500 miles between nesting beaches.
+Along the way they must navigate a virtual minefield of millions of longline hooks and nets set by commercial fishermen.

 Longline fishing vessels targeting swordfish and tuna deploy thousands of baited hooks on lines that can extend for more than 60 miles.
 These hooks catch and kill not just these fish but thousands of sea turtles, seabirds, marine mammals and sharks.
 Gillnet fisheries likewise entangle and drown many of these species, including loggerheads — as do other kinds of net fisheries.

 The Center has repeatedly litigated to safeguard sea turtles from commercial fishing practices off the West and East coasts of the United States and in Hawaii.
 Following one successful lawsuit, longline fishing for swordfish was prohibited along the West Coast.
 In another successful effort, we compelled the Fisheries Service to improve turtle excluder device coverage in shrimp trawl nets.